phryszlo/scrabble/README.md

 -----
 ### the graphics

-I'm not a designer, as such, but I want control of where things go, so CSS was the next beast to fight with.
+I'm not a -- I don't call myself a designer, but I want control of where things go, so CSS was the next beast to fight with.
 And in that, I am pretty satisfied.
 I discovered some techniques for blending background images, to variously interesting and/or hideous effect, and lost some time in that.
 Otherwise, flexed my flex skills quite a lot, and ended up, to my surprise, with a grid layout for the outer layout wrapper.